AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 • Training: HR trains interviewers on rubrics and red flags; complete within ≤30 days.

-• Review cadence: quarterly threshold review; annual question refresh with versioning.
+• Review cadence: Quarterly threshold review; annual question refresh with versioning.

 Conclusion